Home » Appetizers » Keto Crab Rangoon With Cream Cheese

 A dollop of creamy filling with herbs is placed on a circular piece of dough on parchment paper.

-Place a small amount of filling into the center of each one.
+Step 5: Place a small amount of filling into the center of each one and then fold the dough around the filling.

 Eight round baked buns on parchment paper, slightly spaced apart.

-Layer the crab rangoon bites on a parchment lined baking sheet, and bake in a 350 degree preheated oven for 15-20 minutes, or until browned and cooked through.
+Step 6: Layer the crab rangoon bites on a parchment-lined baking sheet, and bake until browned and cooked through.

 Note